Sam Hilliard Player Props: Braves vs. Marlins

-On Tuesday, Sam Hilliard (coming off going 2-for-4 with two home runs and three RBI) and the Atlanta Braves play the Miami Marlins, whose starting pitcher will be Bryan Hoeing.
-First pitch is at 7:20 PM ET.
+After hitting .321 with a double, three home runs, three walks and five RBI in his past 10 games, Sam Hilliard and the Atlanta Braves take on the Miami Marlins (who will hand the ball to Sandy Alcantara) at 7:20 PM ET on Wednesday.

-In his last appearance, he mashed two homers in his previous game (going 2-for-4) against the Marlins.
+In his most recent appearance, he went 1-for-4 with an RBI against the Marlins.

 Sam Hilliard Game Info & Props vs. the Marlins